Benjamin Lawton

 Before the Revolutionary War (and after,) Lawton worked as a shoemaker in Newport.
 He was married three times and had 19 children, only 7 surviving to adulthood.

-His first wife was a widow, Abigail Denham Price, a widow.
+His first wife, Abigail Denham Price, was a widow.
 His second wife was Rachel Cahoone, and after her death in 1795 he married her sister Rhoda Cahoon one year later.
-Rhode would die in 1820.
+Rhoda would die in 1820.

 The War